 Need a snack?
 Don’t feel guilty!
 Read on to learn what the best snack choice is from a metabolic perspective.

-And, if you’re looking for more information on healthy weight loss, I also recommend that you check out ThePaleoMom Workshop & Masterclass 2019 as these topics featured heavily in the program sessions (along with lots of weight loss myth busting).
+And, if you’re looking for even more information on healthy weight loss, I also recommend that you check out my Healthy Weight Loss Course!

 In order to discuss the role of snacks in weight management and metabolism, we need to first discuss the research on grazing and intermittent fasting for weight loss and insulin sensitivity.